José Antonio (footballer, born 1984)

-José Antonio Serrano Ramos (born 6 August 1984), known as José Antonio, is a Spanish footballer who plays for fourth-tier CDA Navalcarnero, as of the 2019–20 season, as a left back.
+José Antonio Serrano Ramos (born 6 August 1984), known as José Antonio, is a Spanish former footballer who played as a left-back.

 Club career

 José Antonio was born in Madrid, and represented Getafe CF as a youth.
 After making his senior debut with the reserves in 2003 in the regional leagues, he made his first team – and La Liga – debut on 29 August 2004, starting and scoring his team's only in a 1–3 away loss against Real Zaragoza.

 José Antonio only left Geta in 2008, and subsequently joined CD Toledo in Tercera División.
 He subsequently resumed his career in Segunda División B but also in the fourth division in the following seasons, representing AD Colmenar Viejo, Marbella FC, CDA Navalcarnero (two stints), CD Puerta Bonita and CF Rayo Majadahonda.